-Additionally, on discharge, all patients will be sent an electronic version of a Patient Satisfaction Survey.
-If you have any concerns, we would appreciate you providing us your contact details.
-We take all comments and concerns very seriously, and we may need to get in touch with you to gain further information to assist with your investigation if you have provided you details on the survey.
+If you have any concerns, we would appreciate you providing us with your contact details.
+We take all comments and concerns very seriously, and we may need to get in touch with you to gain further information to assist with your investigation.